Now booking for our Montrose office!

 What if you felt safe enough to lean into your discomfort?

-Looking for a therapist is one bold, courageous step toward crawling out from whatever is suffocating your potential.
-Still, finding the right therapist for you can be hard.
-You’re wondering “Can this person help me?
+Looking for a therapist is one bold, courageous step toward crawling out from whatever is suffocating you.
+Finding the right therapist for you can be hard.
+You’re probably wondering “Can this person help me?
 Does this person understand what I’m going through?
 Is this person the right fit for me?”

 Therapy is a form of protest.
 Be unapologetically well.

 Some therapists have chosen to limit their work with certain populations, age groups, or treatment issues, and that’s okay!
-Many other therapists, like myself, find it fulfilling to work with a variety of clients who may seem very different from each other on the surface:
+Many other therapists, like myself, find it fulfilling to work with a variety of clients who may seem very different from each other on the surface but are wanting the same things:

 - childhood conflict or trauma that just won’t get unstuck